hammerheim-game/hammerheim-rules/8-scenarios.md

 By Michael Havener
-Travelling entertainers often tell tales of the ruined city and because of this, sons of the privileged classes often see the city of Mordheim as one big romantic adventure.
+Travelling entertainers often tell tales of the ruined city and because of this, sons of the privileged classes often see the city of Hammerheim as one big romantic adventure.
 Sometimes one will run away from home to join a mercenary warband and make a name for himself.
 Often these individuals are killed before they even get to the city but once in a while one will get lucky and actually make it that far.
-Sometimes their families are happy to see the young fool go but once in a while, a rich merchant or noble will actually pay to have his son saved from his inevitable fate in Mordheim.
+Sometimes their families are happy to see the young fool go but once in a while, a rich merchant or noble will actually pay to have his son saved from his inevitable fate in Hammerheim.
 The warbands have heard rumours that a powerful man’s son has wandered into the ruins and a handsome reward will be paid for his return.